If you’re considering a career as a truck driver, then you might be wondering how you can get great driving jobs.

 Everyone starts at the bottom, so you likely won’t get a perfect gig to start with.
 This is perfectly normal and shouldn’t be something to stress over.

 We’ll go over what it takes to find a trucking job and route that you love below to help you work toward an enjoyable daily drive.

 What Is Your Idea of a Great Job?

 For location differences, you can be a local driver, meaning that you’ll drive around your city.
 There’s also the option of being a regional driver, which can involve routes around your state.
 On the other end of the spectrum, an OTR (over the road) driver can be sent all across the country.

 Then there are variations in the types of truck you drive and cargo that you haul.
 A few of these include operating a flatbed, dry van, freight hauler, refrigerated freight hauler, and a tanker.

 To figure out what your ideal route is, you should determine what type of truck you want to drive and where you’d like to go with it.
 If you want to see the country, then an OTR dry van is likely a good choice for you.
 Alternatively, a local tanker is a good choice if you want to see your family at the end of every night.

 The first thing you should consider is obtaining additional certifications and furthering your trucking education.

-The most basic requirement to get into trucking is to earn your commercial driver’s license (CDL), but other prerequisites exist depending on your goals.
+The most basic requirement to get into trucking is to earn your commercial driver’s license (CDL) by completing a Class A CDL Driver Training, but other prerequisites exist depending on your goals.
 For example, if you want to be a tanker driver, then you’ll need to get a special certification for it.

 Beyond this, there are two other important certifications to be aware of.
 This includes one for driving a double or triple trailer and another for HAZMAT loads.